Beyonce Dazzles In A Curve-Hugging, Sequined Dress For Jay-Z’s Gala

 “Oh yes ma’am,” another fan chimed in, followed by a flame emoji.

 According to Hollywood Life, Beyonce made a rare appearance out in support of her husband’s charity.
 The star-studded event was held at the Hard Rock Casino in Hollywood, Florida.
-Beyonce was joined by her mother, Tina Knowles and stepfather Richard Lawson at the event.
+Beyonce was joined by her mother, Tina Knowles, and stepfather, Richard Lawson, at the event.
 The singer’s last red carpet event was for press for The Lion King back in July, in which she voiced the character of Nala.

 Delivered To Your INBOX